 PRIVATELY EMPLOYED PRIVATE DUTY CONTRACTORS.
 Subject to the approval of Acts, resident may utilize the services of privately employed private duty contractors, or other licensed agencies unrelated to Acts, who provide personal or health care services in the residential unit.
 Such services are subject to Acts' prevailing policy and requirements, which are subject to change, and must be approved in advance and in writing by Acts.
 Resident is responsible to pay for all such services.
-In exchange for Acts' approval of resident's utilization of a private duty contractor or other licensed agencies unrelated to Acts, resident releases Acts from any liability for the acts or omissions of any individual or agency providing services to resident are not permitted, except with Acts' advance written consent.
+In exchange for Acts' approval of resident's utilization of a private duty contractor or other licensed agencies unrelated to Acts, resident releases Acts from any liability for the acts or omissions of any individual or agency providing services to resident in the residential unit.
+Live-in companions, whether paid or unpaid by resident are not permitted, except with Acts' advance written consent.